-Future Mentions Fifty-Eleven Of His Baby Mamas On Mother’s Day And Blew Up Twitter
+Future Mentions Fifty-Eleven Of His Baby Mamas On Mother’s Day, Blows Up Twitter

 Here are his tweets, going down the baby mama assembly line but a few notable names are missing…

-Future seems to have purposely left out Eliza Reign with whom he’s currently in a back and forth court battle and Cindy Parker, who is the mother of his baby girl Reign.
+Future seems to have purposely left out Eliza Reign with whom he’s currently in a back and forth court battle and Cindy Parker, who is the mother of his son Legend Ary Wilbourn.
 Just recently, Parker dropped her paternity claim against the rapper leading folks to believe they settled outside of court.

 The baby mama roll call definitely sparked reactions online, hit the flip to see some of them.